liangkangenpc/liangkangenpc.github.io/README.md

 # Hi there 👋

 ## About Me
-I am a PhD candidate at CIRED laboratory, Ecole des Ponts ParisTech(ENPC).
-Expected date of graduation: 06/2025
+I finished my PhD at CIRED laboratory, Ecole des Ponts ParisTech(ENPC), date of graduation: 21/11/2025

 ## Skills